Cannabis in Wisconsin: Prohibition

 The 1939 legislation "161.275 Possession and use of marijuana; penalty" stated that the penalty for "growing, cultivating, mixing, compounding, having control of, preparing, possessing, using, prescribing, selling, administering or dispensing marijuana or hemp" would be no less than one year and no more than two years in the state prison.
 Currently, possession of any amount (first offense) is a misdemeanor, punishable by up to 6 months in prison and a $1,000 fine.
-Possession of any amount for a subsequent offense is a felony, punishable by up to 3.5 years in prison and a $10,000 fine, which is also the penalty for selling 200 grams or less.
+Possession of any amount for a subsequent offense is a felony, punishable by up to 3.5 years in prison and a $10,000 fine, which is also the penalty for selling 200 grams (7 oz) or less.

-State law allows possession of less than 25 grams to be prosecuted as an ordinance violation at the municipal and county level, permitting those entities to issue a penalty of monetary forfeiture (fines) with no jail time if the amount specified by the ordinance is received.
-In pratice, numerous counties and municipalities have such ordinances.
+State law allows possession of less than 25 grams (9/10 oz) to be prosecuted as an ordinance violation at the municipal and county level, permitting those entities to issue a penalty of monetary forfeiture (fines) with no jail time if the amount specified by the ordinance is received.
+In practice, numerous counties and municipalities have such ordinances.